-Significance: Locally Significant Natural Community, Functions and Values mesotrophic, low-alkalinity pond which is colonized by common aquatic species such as pondweeds (Potamogeton spp.), muskgrass (Chara and common sp.) bladderwort (Utricularia vulgaris).
+Significance: Locally Significant Natural Community, Functions and Values mesotrophic, low-alkalinity pond which is colonized by common aquatic species such as pondweeds (Potamogeton spp.), muskgrass and common (Chara sp.) bladderwort (Utricularia vulgaris).
 On the southern end of the Pond, the wetland slowly grades from open water to upland.
-Across this transition, multiple communities occupy different zones resulting in the following interesting sequence: 1.
+Across this transition, multiple communities occupy different zones resulting the following interesting sequence: 1.
 Open Water 2.
-Water Lily